-Morris, Garfield, Tigger and Hobbes are just a few of the iconic orange tabby cats that are part of our culture’s collective cat consciousness.
+Morris and Garfield are just a few of the iconic orange tabby cats that are part of our culture’s collective cat consciousness.
 It’s not hard to know why.
 Their big, bold and brightly colored coats is one reason.
 But, as anyone who’s lived with an orange tabby cat can attest, it’s really their personalities that make them stars.
 They’re infinitely fascinating felines, so here are eight fun facts about the awesome orange tabby cat!

 Go ahead, Google “orange cats” – they’re all tabbies.
 Even if their stripes are faint, they’re there.
 So, while all orange cats are tabbies, not every tabby is orange.

 While it’s true that a higher percentage of orange tabbies are male, the ratio is actually about 80 percent male to 20 percent female.
 And it’s not some sort of magic — it’s genetics.
 The X chromosome is responsible for the orange coloring.
 Females possess two Xs and males possess XY.
 Hence, a female orange tabby cat requires the sire and the dam to pass on the orange genes.
 But males only need the orange gene from their mothers.

 One of the most distinctive markings on the orange tabby cat is the “M” above his eyes.
 This is seen in all types of tabbies, so it’s not just the orange kitties that boast these cool peeper accoutrements!
 Tabby stripes are probably predominant because of their camouflage properties, so it’s most likely that the markings helped them hide in the wild.
 Depending on the orange tabby’s parental décor choices, this may or may not be the case for the modern tabby.